 Welcome to Bush Telegraph XPress

-Enjoy (possibly through gritted teeth) a political satire about Australian politics and climate change, which I wrote in 2014 but hasn't dated 🙁
+Read a terrible tale about politics and climate change, a satirical short story which I wrote in 2014 although tragically hasn't dated

 Fiddling while Rome Burns

 As the sun rises over Powertown, Tony Nero strides purposefully to his desk.
 The federal election has just been called and he is a man in waiting no longer.
 He locates his laptop, scans the headlines on screen, and groans.
 There are floods or bushfires in several key marginal seats, again.
 Why the hell, he wonders, can’t natural disasters be confined to safe Red Party electorates?
 Nero calls for coffee, then remembers that it’s too early for the girl to be at work.
 He sighs and begins a two-hour exercise program in the private gymnasium annexed to his office.
 It’s going to be a marathon race to the finish line and the seasoned veteran knows he needs to be in tip-top shape.

 South of Powertown, Annie sits silently with her grief amongst the rubble and ash where her house once stood.
 In the dawn light she conjures up the face of her beloved husband of thirty-three years, who died trying to defend their property.
 The heat and wind had been so extreme and the fire so intense that he hadn’t stood a chance.
 Annie’s tears run down the crevices in her face and soak the front of her blouse.
 She wonders if she will ever be able to stop crying.